-A few weeks ago, I had a turning point in my parenting.
-Something that I haven’t shared with many people is that there’s a new strain of tantrums that have landed in our house, and it includes Kai hitting us, particularly me.
-And it would make me so angry.
+A few weeks ago, I reached a turning point in my parenting.
+Something that I haven’t shared with many people is that there’s a new strain of tantrums that have landed in our house.
+It includes Kai hitting us, particularly me, and it would make me so angry.
 I’d be infuriated that my dear, sweet child would react this way to me.
 I know that most of the time he’s not doing it to hurt me and it’s not under the same circumstances which an adult or older child would do.
-Either way, it’s contact that I’m not used to or expecting, and I understand it as disrespect and dishonour.
+Either way, it’s contact that I’m not used to or expecting, and I automatically interpret it as disrespect and dishonour.
 So, that’s how far his tantrums can now escalate, which in turn has made me sometimes escalate to a point where I react in the same way I’d react to someone who understands the repercussions of hitting me.
 I’m realising that it’s not about him behaving badly, and more to do with us, his parents, learning to mange his emotions and help him become more emotionally aware.

 The turning point happened a couple of weekends ago.
 We’d gone to our friends’ kid’s birthday party on Saturday and Kai was not happy the majority of the time.
 It wasn’t because he wasn’t the birthday boy, or that there was a lack of attention on him.
 If anything, it was the reverse.
 He didn’t fully have his mandatory nap earlier that day.
 It was cut short by our arrival at their house and we couldn’t get him to sleep again.
 He becomes a completely different child when he misses his nap, we know better.
 Kevin took on most of the responsibility of handling him that day, as I was busy with the set up of the party.

 On Sunday, we let him sleep in to shake off the tiredness.
 We expected he’d wake up refreshed and energized after his long sleep but he woke up so cranky.
 We hadn’t fully recovered from the previous day ourselves, so this led to a lot of tension in the house, and I could see it was getting too much for Kevin.
 I suggested he take a break, so he went to the gym to blow off steam.
 Kai was in one of those moods where he cried and whined about everything.
 The first time I put him in the naughty corner, it was because he was behaving badly.
 I didn’t think about why he was behaving that way.
 I tried to resolve the symptom of it, not digging for the root.
-I went ahead with disciplining him, which made him stop what he was doing.
 I’ve shared that I’ve been trying to avoid spanking him, leaving it to be the absolute last resort, as I don’t feel comfortable doing it.
 So I’ve been on a search to figure out what alternative makes sense for us, both in terms of effect and resolve.

-I felt a great sense of calmness at that moment, and long afterward.
-I reflected on it later and realised that all this time I’d been making it about me,and how I felt about the whole situation and not understanding why he reacts that way.
+I felt a great sense of calmness at that moment, and long afterwards.
+I reflected on it later and realised that all this time I’d been making it about me, and how I felt about the whole situation and not understanding why he reacts that way.
 It clicked that this is a whole new ball game of parenthood.
 The first two years were about keeping him alive, and Kevin and I have completed that stage of parenthood.
 We fine-tuned our senses and became able to tell when a survival need had to be met – needing to eat, sleep, poop etc. Now, emotions are thrown into the mix and that’s a completely different set of tools we need to start teaching and helping him manage.
-I believe the real hard part has revealed itself.
+I believe the real hard part of parenthood has revealed itself.
 At least, for me.
 It’s about helping him understand that it’s okay for him to feel angry, frustrated, disappointed and upset.
-Just as we praise him for feeling happy, excited and all of the so-called ‘positive’ emotions.
-It’s our job to make sure he understands how to manage them all and not silence some.
-At the end of the day, he’s human and he needs to learn how to channel that genuine feeling of anger and frustration, not to displace it.
+Just as we praise him for feeling happy, excited and all of the so-called ‘positive’ emotions, it’s our job to make sure he understands how to manage them all and not silence some.
+At the end of the day, he’s human and he needs to learn how to channel the genuine feelings of anger and frustration, not to displace it.
 It’s ok to be angry with Mommy, but it’s not ok to hit Mommy when you’re upset.
-For his age, Kai’s vocabulary is brilliant so, we started encouraging him by saying “use your words” not just to describe things, but also to communicate how and what he’s feeling.
+For his age, Kai’s vocabulary is brilliant.
+So, we started encouraging him by saying “use your words” not just to describe things, but also to communicate how and what he’s feeling.
 I’m concentrating on fine-tuning my ability to identify his emotions so I can name them for him when the words escape him.

-In that moment a couple weekend ago, my motherly instinct was able to tell me so many things:
+At that moment a couple of weekends ago, my motherly instinct was able to tell me so many things:

 This boy is tired, sad and frustrated.
 You need to overcome your anger, your disappointment in him and frustration in the situation and be able to tell him, it’s ok to feel what he’s feeling.
 That Mommy is here.
 Mommy knows how he’s feeling and it’ll be ok.

 What has, so far, been the toughest stage in your journey of motherhood?
 How did you overcome it?
 Or if you’re still in it, what help are you looking for?
-How are teaching/did you teach emotional intelligence?
+How are you teaching emotional intelligence?

 In partnership with Baby Dove.
 Photography by Robyn Davie.